The ROI of an Enterprise LMS: Numbers Every L&D Leader Should Know

 There are also impressive case studies underscoring this impact: IBM’s investment in a modern LMS led to a 53% increase in employee productivity by streamlining learning pathways and personalization.

 Similarly, Walmart’s extensive LMS-based training program for its employees resulted in higher on-floor productivity and improved outcomes.
-These examples demonstrate how a well-designed LMS can enhance training effectiveness, ultimately leading to improved employee performance.
+These examples demonstrate how a robust LMS can enhance training effectiveness, ultimately leading to enhanced employee performance.

 Higher Employee Engagement and Retention